- Armament and disarmament

 - Peace and development

-Laura Bruun is a Researcher in the Governance of Artificial Intelligence Programme at SIPRI.
+Laura Bruun is a Researcher in the SIPRI Governance of Artificial Intelligence Programme.
 Her focus is on how emerging military technologies, notably autonomous weapon systems (AWS) and military Artificial Intelligence (AI), affect compliance with—and interpretation of—international humanitarian law (IHL).

 Laura has a background in Middle Eastern Studies (University of Copenhagen) and International Security and Law (University of Southern Denmark).